 Tetsuo Konno, Consultant, iProspect

 Having launched in 1996, sports performance brand Under Armour reached a net turnover of $5 billion in 2016 and became the world’s third largest brand in its market.
 Ecommerce plays a central role in product sales.
-“Over 16,000 items are advertised on Google Shopping alone”, says Lauren Geenen, the brand’s Search Marketing Specialist for Europe.
+“Over 16,000 items are advertised on Shopping ads alone”, says Lauren Geenen, the brand’s Search Marketing Specialist for Europe.
 Currently, almost all of the products are available in 12 European countries via the manufacturer's online shop.

 Challenges in campaign management

-While Under Armour had invested in campaign optimisation for Google Shopping, the team saw further potential.
+While Under Armour had invested in campaign optimisation for Shopping ads, the team saw further potential.
 “The biggest challenge was that a large part of the traffic and sales were achieved by branded search terms within our campaigns”, Lauren explains.
 “This performance differed greatly from that of our generic search terms but were grouped in the same campaigns and ad groups.”
 This structure hindered effective bid management and usable insights.”

 A groundbreaking optimisation strategy

 Under Armour organised a Shopping Lab with performance marketing agency iProspect and Google with the goal of improving the campaign structure based on the search intent of the consumer, on the menu structure of their ecommerce websites and on insights from the business.
-The main outcome of the workshop was to separate branded from generic traffic in Google Shopping through intelligent use of campaign priorities and funneling of search terms.
+The main outcome of the workshop was to separate branded from generic traffic in Shopping ads through intelligent use of campaign priorities and funneling of search terms.
 This improvement allowed Under Armour to optimise differently for search terms with different business goals.

 “We then went a step further and decided to split out bestsellers per category, based on information and forecasts from the Under Armour demand planning team”, explains iProspect consultant Tetsuo Konno.
 “We did the same with price outliers."

-This approach was a departure from the standard Google Shopping optimisation strategy, whereby bids on bestsellers are determined by only their past performance.
+This approach was a departure from the standard Shopping ads optimisation strategy, whereby bids on bestsellers are determined by only their past performance.
 In Under Armour’s new strategy, the bestseller was identified by predictive insights from the business, which were then combined with historical data.

 Strong visibility with lower costs